 Both the MA and PG Dip are validated by Middlesex University and meet UKCP standards and BACP training standards.

 This course provides a solid foundation in the theory and practice of supervision drawing on the model outlined by Shohet & Hawkins in Supervision in the Helping Professions (2002) and the developmental model proposed by Stoltenberg and McNeill.

-The programme meets UKCP standards and BACP training standards.
 It provides a structure which contains theoretical, experiential and practice components and aims to enable the supervisor to work with counsellors and/or psychotherapists who may have trained in a variety of different orientations.

 The Minster Centre prides itself on offering small study groups, personal attention and a friendly, supportive learning environment which encourages personal development.
 Applicants are not required to have been in recent academic training in order to be considered for a place on this course.

 We offer course specific Open Days where you can meet the Course Leader.
 To book your place or find out more about the course visit our website: